- Degree Overview

 - Kevin L. Rand, Associate Professor, Ph.D., 2006, University of Kansas.
 Interests: psychosocial aspects of cancer, end-of-life issues, hope, optimism, stress and coping.

-- Michelle P. Salyers, Associate Professor and Director, Clinical Psychology Program, Ph.D., 1998, Indiana University-Purdue University Indianapolis (IUPUI).
+- Michelle P. Salyers, Professor and Director, Clinical Psychology Program, Ph.D., 1998, Indiana University-Purdue University Indianapolis (IUPUI).
 Interests: psychiatric rehabilitation, severe mental illness, recovery, staff burnout, implementation of evidence-based practices.

 - Jesse C. Stewart, Associate Professor, Ph.D., 2003, Ohio University.
 Interests: heart disease, stroke, diabetes, obesity, inflammation, autonomic function, depressive/anxiety disorders, insomnia, stressful life events, eHealth/internet interventions, cognitive-behavioral therapy.